ssa650/sandtetris/README.md

 Windows 10/11 [chocolatey](https://chocolatey.org/install) package manager installation guide

-**You will also need git installed on your machine because of the way CMake uses sfml as a dependency**
+**You will also need git installed on your machine because of the way CMake uses raylib.h as a dependency**

 ## CMake for our project